 - A ~500 word personal statement indicating your reasons for pursuing graduate study in English at St. Thomas, your academic plans, and your goals for a professional career in English.
-For tips on writing a winning personal statement, see this guide from GoGrad.

 - A bachelor's degree from an accredited college or university with an overall GPA of 3.0 or better.
 Official sealed and stamped transcripts may be sent directly to the Graduate Admissions office at Box 5, 1000 LaSalle Avenue, Minneapolis, MN 55403.

 - A minimum of five English Literature courses beyond the first year level with a grade of "B" or better for English applicants, or a record of experience in the field of English literature.

 A combination of at least five English and Creative Writing courses beyond the first year level, or a record of experience in the field of Creative Writing and/or Publishing.

 Please note that taking a minimum of one class (3 credits) each semester qualifies degree seeking students for federal financial aid.

 Questions?
 Please contact us at firstname.lastname@example.org.